-Sadly, no — looking through social media posts is a fast enough way to see that getting help is a complicated matter.
-Customers want answers now, and businesses are often trying to handle hundreds if not thousands of complaints of various severity.
+Sadly, no — looking through social media posts is a fast enough way to see that getting customer support help is a complicated matter.
+Customers want answers — now — and businesses are often trying to handle hundreds if not thousands of complaints of various severity across numerous channels.
 And that can be in just one day!

-So how do you balance collecting not only the right amount of information, but also the right kind of information so that you can resolve the issue quickly without placing undue burden on the customer?
-How do you simplify the case creation process not just for customers, but also for the human agents who just want to help?
+So how do you balance collecting not only the right amount of information, but also the right kind of information so that you can resolve the support ticket issue quickly without placing undue burden on the customer?
+How do you simplify the case creation process not just for the customers, but also for the human agent who just want to help?

-We’ll outline eight best practices that we’ve discovered through research and user testing.
+We’ll explain what purpose customer support tickets serve, their benefits for your company as an organization, and outline eight best practices for support ticket submission that we’ve discovered through research and user testing.

 Chunking, according to the Nielsen Norman Group, is breaking a larger item (whether that’s a concept, content, or, like here, a process) into smaller pieces.
-This helps users process and recall information.
-By breaking a process down into steps, customers can focus and provide the info you need to help them.
+This helps visitors process and recall information.
+By breaking a process down into steps, customers can focus and provide the info your customer support team needs to help them.

 Ask for login only if required

-Asking for registration and login might stop a case before it’s started.
-Always explain why you need a customer to provide their contact information—they’ll be more inclined to do so when they understand how they benefit as people need to trust you before giving personal information.
+Asking for registration and login might stop a support ticket before it’s started.
+Always explain why you need a customer to provide their contact information — they’ll be more inclined to do so when they understand how they benefit.
+People need to trust you before giving personal information.

-Our research included asking testers to submit a case in a B2C scenario, where they had an issue with a sports watch.
+Our research included asking testers to submit a support ticket in a B2C scenario, where they received an error message from a sports watch.
 Most were reluctant to log in because they didn’t feel it was necessary in that scenario.
 “It’s too serious; I wasn’t expecting to have to log in,” one of our testers explained.
 “I’m used to navigating without having to login.”

 If your customers already have an account and are used to being logged in, it might not be an issue as the trust is already built.
 One of our testers said, “For SaaS, I’m OK with being asked to log in because I’m always logged in anyway.
 It makes sense to have an account if it’s a tool I’m using on a daily basis.”

-Seventeen percent of our testers weren’t sure if the information they provided in the form was going to reach a human being.
-Generic labels like “Get help” or “Have a problem?” can refer to other types of help resources like self-service documentation.
+Seventeen percent of our testers weren’t sure if the information they provided in the form was going to reach a human agent.
+Generic labels like “Get help” or “Have a problem?” can refer to other types of help resources like customer self service documentation.
 With all the different support channels available that don’t always involve speaking to other humans, customers might be unsure of where your form will lead.

-Within each step of your case submission process, provide the fields customers need to answer the given question.
-A good rule of thumb is about five fields per page.
+Within each ticketing system step, provide the fields customers need to answer the given question.
+A good rule of thumb is about five fields per page .
 Think carefully about what fields are truly important for a customer to gain a resolution to their problem.
 And if you decide to use optional fields, make sure they bring value and mark them clearly.

 If your company usually handles complex issues that might require long descriptions or steps to reproduce, providing text formatting options (bold, lists, paragraph, etc.) can allow for clearer descriptions.

 Text field sizes should match the expected input length.
 If you know exactly how many characters your input requires, the field should only allow that number.
-For example, if your error codes contain 10 characters, the field should be 10 characters long.
+For example, if an error message contains 10 characters, the field should be 10 characters long.

 Sometimes it’s hard for your customers to know where to start when describing a problem.
-Maybe it’s occurred erratically—enough to be annoying, but not on a consistent basis to know what’s causing it.
+Maybe it’s occurred erratically — enough to be annoying, but not on a consistent basis to know what’s causing it.
 Or if their focus is solely on the fact that they’re not getting a desired result, they may not realize they’re missing a crucial step.
-Help users help you by providing tips on what to include in their case description.
+Help users help you by providing tips on what to include in their support ticket description.
 To achieve this ourselves, we tested a description strength component that showed a customer’s progress while typing.

 With a circular progress bar, our testers understood how effective we found their descriptions and were encouraged to add more.
 Still, some quickly exhausted what details they could think of.
 “I have to add more?” one commented.
 As shown above, make sure to provide hints on what type of information you need.

-Classifying customer issues is a quick way to ensure problems are routed to the person or group best capable of handling and resolving them fast.
-Simplify the process with artificial intelligence, such as with the case classification feature of our Case Assist tool.
+Classifying customer issues is a quick way to ensure problems are routed to the person or group best capable of handling and resolving them fast (also referred to as skill-based routing).
+Simplify the process with artificial intelligence (AI), such as with the case classification feature of our Case Assist tool.